evanpeikon/evanpeikon/README.md

 - 👋 Hi, I’m @evanpeikon
-- 🧪 I'm a bioinformatics scientist and computational biologist working at the intersections of wearable biosensor technology, multiomic data analysis, time-series biometric analysis, and network modeling.
+- 🧪 I'm a bioinformatics scientist and computational biologist working at the intersections of wearable biosensor technology, multiomics, and network modeling.
-- 🏋️‍♂️ I began my career as a physiologist and biomedical data scientist working with olympians, professional athletes and teams, and human performance groups within the DoD before co-founding NNOXX, where I lead the biomarker discovery and algorithm development teams.
+- 🩻 I began my career as a physiologist and biomedical data scientist in the human performance space, working with olympians, professional sports teams, and the DoD.
+My work here spanned developing assessment protocols, analysis tools, and decision making frameworks for new biosensing modalities.
-- 🚀 I'm also an active contributor to NASA GeneLab's Alzheimers Disease/Brain Resilience analysis working group, where I study neurodegenerative disease mechanisms and countermeasures.
+- 🧬 In 2020, I co-founded NNOXX, a spin-out from the Harrington Discovery Institute at Case Western, where I now lead biomarker discovery and algorithm development teams.
-- 🧬 Additionally, I'm working on a PhD in Bioinformatics & Computational Biology at GMU's School of System's Biology, where I work on network-based approaches to predicting clinical symptomology from multiomic data and research applied proteomics in cancer.
+- 🧫 I'm also working on a PhD in Bioinformatics & Computational Biology at GMU, where my research centers on network-based approaches to predicting clinical symptomology from multiomic data (with applications in pandemic response) and applied proteomics in cancer (personalized therapy).
-- 💻 I write in-depth technical articles at [Decoding Biology](https://decodingbiology.substack.com ).
+- 🚀 In my free time I write in-depth technical articles at [Decoding Biology](https://decodingbiology.substack.com ).
+I’m also an active contributor to NASA GeneLab's Alzheimers Disease/Brain Resilience analysis working group, where I study neurodegenerative disease mechanisms and countermeasures.
 - 📬 You can reach me at evanpeikon@gmail.com
 - ![Total Stars](https://img.shields.io/github/stars/evanpeikon?style=social)